 With his collection of American art now encompassing hundreds of paintings and works on paper, Daniel Terra relocates his namesake museum to an office building on Michigan Avenue in downtown Chicago.

 Daniel Terra opens the Musée d’Art Américain Giverny, located approximately 40 mi/70 km outside Paris, to showcase works of American Impressionism, as well as other artists and topics with a transatlantic focus.

 Daniel Terra passes away, but his legacy of sharing the historical art of the United States with people around the world endures in the foundation.

 Following a comprehensive examination of the best ways to share American art with growing international audiences, the foundation decides to dedicate its resources to exhibitions and programming beyond the museums, and the Terra Museum of American Art closes.

-A partnership with the Art Institute of Chicago, whereby a selection of approximately 30 paintings from the Terra Foundation collection are placed on long-term loan to the museum, ensures that important works of American art remain accessible to the public.
+A partnership with the Art Institute of Chicago, whereby a selection of approximately two dozen paintings from the Terra Foundation collection are placed on long-term loan to the museum, ensures that important works of American art remain accessible to the public.

 The Terra Foundation inaugurates an expanded grant program, providing worldwide support for American art exhibitions, academic programs, and scholarship.

 To support its global mission, the Terra Foundation opens the Paris Center & Library, dedicated to serving a growing international community of scholars and curators, as well as the interested public.
 The center provides a regular forum on the art and visual culture of the United States—the only one of its kind in Europe—through a wide variety of lectures, workshops, and symposia.